The Wirral Peninsula has many walking routes, including coastal routes, country parks, woodland trails, and even a walk to Hilbre Island.

 This route begins and ends at Tam O’Shanter Farm, which has a car park.
 The farm also has a cafe and toilets.
 It is free to enter and small enough to walk around before or after your walk.

 Once you reach the Observatory and Lighthouse, you can continue towards Bidston Hall.
-Follow the path that will then loop around behind the Observatory and Lighthouse.
+Follow the path that loops around behind the Observatory and Lighthouse.
 Carry on towards the bottom of Bidston Hill and walk in front of the Windmill.
 Head over the footbridge and turn left to return to Tam O’Shanter Farm.

 Fancy a longer Wirral walk?